enioka-Haute-Couture/jqm/doc/writing_payloads.md

 and we wouldn't want existing code using these frameworks to fail just because we are being too strict.
 * Don't create threads.
 A thread is an unmanageable object in Java - if it blocks for whatever reason, the whole pplication server has to be restarted, impacting other jobs/users.
 They are only allowed for the same reason as for creating classloaders.
+* Be wary of bootstrap static contexts.
+Using static elements is all-right as long as the statix context is from your classloader (in our case, it means classes from your own code or dependencies).
+Messing with static elements from the bootstrap classloader is opening the door to weird interactions between jobs running in parallel.
+For exemple, loading a JDBC driver does store such static elements, and should be frowned upon.